 We can look to others as templates and examples for how we run our companies and then find the strategies and tactics that fit our lives and work best for us.

 In a world constantly telling us to be productive, we all need moments where we can be.
 To let go of the obligations and stresses of our day-to-day lives and simply exist in the present.

-Whether you find that through yoga, meditation, or taking a walk outside, please carve out some time for yourself to relax and recharge.
+Whether you find that through yoga, meditation, or walking outside, please carve out some time to relax and recharge.